 Each year after passage of the bill we have consistently seen great news for the economy.
 Our monthly jobs reports have shown low unemployment, more jobs, and an increase in wages across the spectrum, particularly in minority groups and women.
 I will continue to support pro-growth policies that drive economic prosperity, as well as ensure that our tax code works for our nation's families and keeps the United States economy competitive.

 More on Tax Reform

-WASHINGTON, DC - Today, Congressman David Schweikert released the following statement after his appointment to serve on the Ways and Means Tax and Trade Subcommittees in the 116th Congress.
+WASHINGTON DC - Today, Congressman David Schweikert released the following statement after being appointed to serve on the Ways and Means Select Revenue (Tax) and Health Subcommittees in the 117th Congress.